goschtl/zope/zc.zookeeperrecipes/trunk/src/zc/zookeeperrecipes/README.txt

    PREFIXport
       Print the port of the first child of a given path.

-   Where PREFIX is the profix given to the helper-scripts option.
+   Where PREFIX is the prefix given to the helper-scripts option.

 .. test